survivejs/webpack-book/manuscript/styling/01_loading.md

 To recap:

-* *css-loader* evaluates the `@import` and `url()` definitions of your styling. *style-loader* converts it to JavaScript and implements webpack’s Hot Module Replacement interface.
+* *css-loader* evaluates the `@import` and `url()` definitions of your styling. *style-loader* converts it to JavaScript and implements webpack's Hot Module Replacement interface.
 * *css-loader* supports the CSS Modules specification.
 CSS Modules allow you maintain CSS in a local scope by default solving the biggest issue of CSS.
 * Webpack supports a large variety of formats compiling to CSS through loaders.
 These include Sass, Less, and Stylus.
 * PostCSS allows you to inject functionality to CSS in through its plugin system. cssnext is an example of a collection of plugins for PostCSS that implements future features of CSS.
-* *css-loader* won’t touch absolute imports by default.
+* *css-loader* won't touch absolute imports by default.
 It allows customization of loading behavior through the `importLoaders` option.
 You can perform lookups against *node_modules* by prefixing your imports with a tilde (`~`) character.
 * To use source maps, you have to enable `sourceMap` boolean through each style loader you are using except for *style-loader*.
 You should also set `output.publicPath` to an absolute url that points to your development server.
 * Using Bootstrap with webpack requires special care.
 You can either go through generic loaders or a bootstrap specific loader for more customization options.

-Although the loading approach covered here is enough for development purposes, it’s not ideal for production as it inlines the styling to the JavaScript bundles.
-You’ll learn to solve this problem in the next chapter by separating CSS from the source.
+Although the loading approach covered here is enough for development purposes, it's not ideal for production as it inlines the styling to the JavaScript bundles.
+You'll learn to solve this problem in the next chapter by separating CSS from the source.